Dealing with Structure Constraints in Evolutionary Pareto Set Learning

 Our proposed EPSL method has a strong connection to the decomposition-based algorithms.
 In this section, we compare it with three representative decomposition-based and preference-based MOEA, namely MOEA/D~\cite{zhang2007moea} with Tchebycheff (MOEA/D-TCH) and PBI decomposition (MOEA/D-PBI), NSGA-III~\cite{deb2013evolutionary}, as well as the seminal dominance-based NSGA-II~\cite{deb2002fast}.
 We implement all MOEAs with the open-sourced pymoo~\cite{pymoo}\footnote{\href{https://pymoo.org/index.html}{https://pymoo.org/index.html}} and our proposed EPSL\footnote{Will be open-sourced upon publication.} with PyTorch~\cite{paszke2019pytorch}.

 All methods are given the same number of function evaluations for each problem, which is $26,000$ for two objective problems, and $41,000$ for problems with three or more objectives.
-Following the experiment settings in \cite{tanabe2020easy}, all MOEAs have the population size $100, 105, 120, 182$ and $210$ for problems with $2, 3, 4, 6$ and $9$ objectives, respectively.
+Similar to \cite{tanabe2020easy}, all MOEAs have the population size $100, 105, 120, 182, 90$ for problems with $2, 3, 4, 6, 9$ objectives, respectively.
 The evolutionary operators are SBX crossover and polynomial mutation for all MOEAs, and we use the default settings for other parameters as in their original papers.